-Since this is a new program, we will continue to add answers to Frequently Asked Questions (FAQs) to this page in the coming weeks.
+Since this is a new program, we will continue to add answers to Frequently Asked Questions (FAQs) to this page as the program develops and evolves.

 Who are the Weinberg Fellows?

 Weinberg Fellows are Hawaiʻi nonprofit executive directors who have graduated from the Weinberg Fellows Program, which was created and generously funded by The Harry and Jeanette Weinberg Foundation over the span of 26 years (developed in 1992 in Hawaiʻi and run through 2018; a similar program was developed and run in Baltimore, Maryland for a number of years).
 The program was built on a philosophy that to assist disadvantaged community members who needed a helping hand to improve their circumstances, it was important to strengthen the effectiveness of the nonprofit agencies and leaders serving them.
 Program participants were comprised of those leading and managing social service and community-based agencies that assisted those most in need.
 There are more than 300 Weinberg Fellows who completed the program.
 Many of these Weinberg Fellows are still serving as Executive Directors in Hawaiʻi and are among the movers and shakers of our sector!